 By the end of this part, you should have improved over the networks in the previous sections.
 Report your testing accuracy and testing confusion matrix in your README.
-You should be able to get at least 60-65% accuracy on the test data.
+You should be able to get at least 60-65% (edit to be a bit lower!) accuracy on the test data.
 Briefly discuss what you tried and what had the biggest impact in your README.
-Make sure to use the machines with GPUs for faster training!

-There will be a small prize for the highest testing accuracy!
-Under the following conditions: you must create the network yourself, and I must be able to run it.
+There will be a small prize for the group with the highest testing accuracy!
+Under the following conditions: you must create the network yourself.
+You may use

 keras if you prefer, but I must be able to run it with the CS63 virtual machine.

 For the programming portion, be sure to commit your work often to prevent lost data.
 Only your final pushed solution will be graded.
 Only files in the main directory will be graded.
 Please double check all requirements; common errors include: